 When contemplating color, one of my favorite artists is Pierre Bonnard, for his delightful palette and composition.
 Henri Matisse's use of color and shape also come to mind, as well as his use of black as a color influencing the form.

 Classical mythology and poetry also relate to the work.
-"Ye Buoyant Waves Hath Borne", the diptych six by 10 feet, pictured on the opening page of this website, is titled from the Lord Byron poem "The Bride of Abydos"...."These Limbs that buoyant wave hath borne" wherein Byron describes the tale of Hero and Leander.
+"Ye Buoyant Waves Hath Borne", a diptych six by twelve feet, is titled from the Lord Byron poem "The Bride of Abydos"...."These Limbs that buoyant wave hath borne" wherein Byron describes the tale of Hero and Leander.
 In this Classical myth Leander swims the Hellespont.
 Many references to the sensation and flow of water, as well as an awareness of glowing light and warmth are seen in this painting.

 Although lines of poetry convey hints to the content of my work, I want the viewers to bring their own thoughts to the surface.